 First, hot water is warmed via geothermal heat underground, turning to steam.
 Then, water present in the pipe leading up to the surface is pushed out to the surface by the build-up of pressure from the water vapor.
 As the pressure releases, the steam and water blow out of the ground, and this is how a geyser works.

-At Tatsumaki Jigoku, the geyser erupts every 30 to 40 minutes and lasts for 6 to 10 minutes.
+At Tatsumaki Jigoku in Beppu, the geyser erupts every 30 to 40 minutes and lasts for 6 to 10 minutes.
 Compared to other geysers in the world, this eruption cycle is quite short.
 Although the geyser has the potential to reach up to 30 meters, they have added concrete to lessen the blow and make it safer.
 However, it still seems just as strong when you see it first hand.

 There is another limited-time attraction that draws people’s attention: Azalea.
 Colorful azalea that are planted on a slope by Tatsumaki Jigoku are in full bloom from late April to early May.
 The mountain seems to be covered in a beautiful patchwork cloth, and it is lovely to look at while you wait for the geyser to erupt.